dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/snowflake-privatelink.md

 To complete the PrivateLink connection between the dbt and your private networks, first contact dbt Labs support to obtain the AWS or Azure `resource ID`.

-A support case must then be created with Snowflake so they can grant access to dbt’s account or subscription.
-Snowflake teams prefer that customers open these support cases directly, rather than dbt Labs acting on your behalf.
-Please refer to [this article](https://community.snowflake.com/s/article/HowtosetupPrivatelinktoSnowflakefromCloudServiceVendors) for more information.
+Then, you must open a support case with Snowflake so they can grant access to dbt’s account or subscription.
+Snowflake teams prefer that you open these support cases directly, rather than dbt Labs acting on your behalf.
+For more information, you can refer to [Snowflake's article about setting up](https://community.snowflake.com/s/article/HowtosetupPrivatelinktoSnowflakefromCloudServiceVendors).
 Provide them with your dbt Cloud account ID along with any other information requested in the article.

 You need to have `ACCOUNTADMIN` access to the Snowflake instance to complete these steps.